swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 If called from a context that is _not_ running inside a task:

 - consult the runtime and infer the best possible priority to use (e.g. by asking for current thread priority),
-- even though there is no `Task` to inherit task-local values from, check the fallback mechanism for any task-locals stored for the current synchronous context (this is discussed in depth in the SE-Thread Local Values proposal)
+- even though there is no `Task` to inherit task-local values from, check the fallback mechanism for any task-locals stored for the current synchronous context (this is discussed in depth in the [SE-0311](0311-task-locals.md) proposal)
 - execute on the global concurrent executor and be non-isolated with regard to any actor.

 #### Detached tasks